splunk/public-o11y-docs/gdi/opentelemetry/install-the-collector.rst

     <h3>Configure Fluentd<a name="otel-fluentd-artifacts" class="headerlink" href="#otel-fluentd-artifacts" title="Permalink to this headline">¶</a></h2>
   </embed>

 You can use the Fluentd receiver to collect logs.

 Common sources such as filelog, journald, and Windows Event Viewer are included in the installation.
-See :ref:`fluentd-receiver` for more information.

 The following table describes the artifacts in the Fluentd directory:

 .. list-table::
   :widths: 25 75